weaveworks/weave-gitops-docs/README.md

 Workflow for creating docs:

 * Write the docs in markdown
-* Build site and verify changes on a local build
+* Build site and verify changes
 * Push changes to branch and create a PR
 * Verify changes and merge branch
 * GitHub Actions builds and deploys site